Harmar campaign: Hardin's defeat

 On 19 October, Harmar moved his main force to the Shawnee town of Chillicothe, two miles east of Kekionga on the Maumee River.
 Harmar sent out a scouting party under Colonel Hardin, who led his patrol south of modern Churubusco, Indiana.
 The force consisted of 180 militia, a troop of cavalry under Major James Fontaine, and 30 regulars under Captain John Armstrong.
 The objective was to estimate the strength of the Indians and attack the village of Chief Le Gris.
 The party came within a few miles of Kekionga, where they encountered an Indian on horseback, who fled along a minor trail leading away from the village.
 Hardin ordered his force to pursue but sent Major Fontaine's cavalry back to bring up Captain William Faulkner's company, which had been left behind.
-The Indian was a decoy and led Hardin into a swampy lowland bordered by fallen trees and the Eel River 13 miles northwest of Kekionga, where the horses could neither pursue nor easily retreat.
+The Indian was a decoy and led Hardin into a swampy lowland bordered by fallen trees and the Eel River 13 miles northwest of Kekionga, where the overburdened American horses could neither pursue nor easily retreat.

 The militia was stretched out nearly a half mile when Hardin, at the head of the column, rode into the meadow.
-The meadow was near the village of Little Turtle, who had baited it with trinkets and goods.
-The militia gathered around a burning fire and began to collect the items when they were ambushed.
-The first volley came from the militia's right, killing several militia members, including the son of Kentucky General Charles Scott.
+The meadow was near the village of Little Turtle, who had baited it with valuable trinkets and trade goods.
+The greedy militia fighters quickly broke formation before stumbling right into an ambush.
+The first volley came from the militia's right, killing several militia members, including the son of Kentucky militia leader Charles Scott.
 The U.S. force moved away to their left, where they were met with more fire at point-blank range.